kontent-ai/delivery-sdk-net/docs/caching-guide.md

 Dynamic item/list queries (`GetItem()` and `GetItems()` without a generic model type) are intentionally non-cacheable because their final item types are resolved at runtime.
 These queries always execute against the API and return `IsCacheHit == false`.

-When `WaitForLoadingNewContent` is effectively enabled for a request (global option or per-query override), the SDK bypasses local caching for that request path (no cache lookup and no cache store).
+When `WaitForLoadingNewContent(true)` is enabled for a query, the SDK bypasses local caching for that request path (no cache lookup and no cache store).

 ### Cache Keys